JTspectre/AnxietyMod/README.md

 ## Special thanks to:
 Atlas-Lumi, for getting this idea off the ground

-The Long Dark Modding discord server, for the giants whose shoulders we stand on
+The Long Dark Modding discord server, for the giants, whose shoulders we stand on